 \subsection{Transformer Model}

-The Transformer model, which was proposed by Varma et al. \cite{varmaExplainingGrokkingCircuit2023} and used by Nanda et al. \cite{nandaProgressMeasuresGrokking2023}, has a single layer encoder as described by Vaswani et al. \cite{vaswaniAttentionAllYou2017} and a \textbf{decoder} that consists of a single, fully connected layer mapping from the hidden dimension of 64 to the 115-token vocabulary.
-We use a 115-token input \textbf{embedding} without positional encodings, followed by a multi-head attention layer with four heads, each mapping to a space of dimension 16.
-We refer to the modules mapping to the lower dimensional spaces, that used to compute the attention scores, as \textbf{attention encoder}, and accordingly call the modules reading from the representations after applying attention as \textbf{attention decoder}.
-The MLP layer on top of that consists of two fully connected layers (\textbf{linear 1} and \textbf{linear 2}), which map to and read from a 512-dimensional latent space.
+The Transformer model, which was proposed by \citet{varmaExplainingGrokkingCircuit2023} and used by \citet{nanda2023progress}, has a single layer encoder as described by \citet{vaswani2017attention} and a \textit{decoder} that consists of a single, fully connected layer mapping from the hidden dimension of $64$ to the $115$-token vocabulary.
+We use a $115$-token input \textit{embedding} without positional encoding, followed by a multi-head attention layer with four heads, each mapping to a space of dimension $16$.
+We refer to the modules mapping to the lower dimensional spaces, that are used to compute the attention scores, as \textit{attention encoder}, and accordingly call the modules reading from the representations after applying attention as \textit{attention decoder}.
+The MLP layer on top of that consists of two fully connected layers (\textit{Linear 1} and \textit{Linear 2}), which map to and read from a 512-dimensional latent space.
 We visualize the transformer in the legend of \autoref{fig:train-stats}.

-We train this model on full batches using AdamW a fixed learning rate of 0.001, weight decay of 4.0, and $\beta_1 = 0.98$, $\beta_2 = 0.99$ for the scaling parameters of the first and second moment estimates of the gradient respectively.
+We train on full batches using AdamW with a fixed learning rate of $0.001$, weight decay of $4.0$, and $\beta_1 = 0.98$, $\beta_2 = 0.99$ for the scaling parameters of the first and second moment estimates of the gradient, respectively.

-The dataset consists of 4000 samples which each contain four tokens, namely the number \texttt[a], an addition token \texttt{[+]}, the number \texttt{[b]} and the token \texttt{[mod 113 =]}.
-Here, $a,b\in\{0, 1, ..., 112\}$ and we always enforce $a \geq b$, leading to a total number of $\frac{113 \cdot 112}{2} = 6328$ possible datapoints of which we include 4000 randomly sampled ones in the train set and another 2000 in the test set labelled with the correct output token \texttt{[c]} containing the correct result $c = (a + b) \mod 113$ which has to be predicted.
+The dataset consists of $4000$ samples which each contain four tokens, namely the number \texttt[a], an addition token \texttt{[+]}, the number \texttt{[b]} and the token \texttt{[mod 113 =]}.
+Here, $a,b\in\{0, 1, ..., 112\}$ and we always enforce $a \geq b$, leading to a total number of $\frac{113 \cdot 112}{2} = 6328$ possible data points of which we include $4000$ randomly sampled ones in the train set and another $2000$ in the test set labeled with the correct output token \texttt{[c]} containing the correct result $c = (a + b) \mod 113$ which has to be predicted.